JonathanHaws/RoboSavior/README.md

 # ROBO-SAVIOR
 Pilot a powerful robot to defend a city from an alien invasion.
 As waves of enemies attack, you must balance intense combat with crucial internal repairs to keep your robot operational.
-Balance two scales: on a human scale to repair the robot and on a gigantic scale in the battles between the alien invaders.
-Made for 2024 GMTK Game Jam with prompt "Built To Scale".
-FantaLaTone  / Miguel Coronado  / Nemo  / Afonso Silva
+[Play Here]([https://example.com](https://jonathanhaws.itch.io/robosavior)) FantaLaTone  / Miguel Coronado  / Nemo  / Afonso Silva